City First Church

-City First Church (formerly Rockford First) is an Evangelical megachurch located in Rockford, Illinois.
+City First Church (formerly Rockford First) is a Pentecostal megachurch based out of Rockford, Illinois with multisite locations in FL and WI.
+It is affiliated with the Assemblies of God USA.
 The senior pastor is Jeremy DeWeerdt.

 History

 City First Church was originally a small Swedish assembly that began meeting in a storefront hall on 5th Avenue in downtown Rockford in 1929.